shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     file from the SG Jira Bridge section

-Define a Mapping Between Jira and ShotGrid Status Names
+Define a Mapping Between Jira and Flow Production Tracking Status Names
 -------------------------------------------------------
-The bridge needs to know how to map a status in ShotGrid to a status in Jira and vice versa.
+The bridge needs to know how to map a status in Flow Production Tracking to a status in Jira and vice versa.
 Your status names likely differ from the default ones.
 Make sure the values in `TASK_ISSUE_STATUS_MAPPING <https://github.com/shotgunsoftware/sg-jira-bridge/blob/v0.4.0b2/sg_jira/constants.py#L90/>`_ match the names used in your workflow::